MileHacker Logo

 Smart Purchases

-• Look into area-specific wine passes, like the Priority Wine An entry pass or Winery Finder Pass.
+• Look into area-specific wine passes, like the Priority Wine An entry a ticket or Winery Finder Pass.
 These provide discounts on tastings at participating wineries.

 • Some wineries have club memberships that include complimentary tastings.
-Consider a membership if you visit a specific producer multiple times or if a group travels.
+Consider a membership if you visit a specific producer multiple periods or if a group travels.

 • Explore discount cards and passes for savings.